Hi, I'm ARLO™ — Ask Me Anything!

 Hello Janice,

 You sure can.
-We have written several times on purchasing with a reverse mortgage and if you plan on getting a reverse mortgage after you buy a new home anyway, it’s a very smart way to go as you cut down on costs due to the fact that you don’t have a second transaction and duplicate costs.
-Please feel free to visit our purchase calculator at to see what you can expect from a reverse mortgage purchase in the area where you want to buy.
+We have written several times about purchasing with a reverse mortgage, and if you plan on getting a reverse mortgage after you buy a new home anyway, it’s a very smart way to go, as you cut down on costs due to the fact that you don’t have a second transaction and duplicate costs.
+Please feel free to visit our purchase calculator to see what you can expect from a reverse mortgage purchase in the area where you want to buy.

 Hello Craig,

 You don’t have to wait.
-In fact, you can even use the reverse mortgage for the purchase.
+In fact, you can even use a reverse mortgage to purchase.
 If you can purchase with the reverse mortgage rather than purchasing and then refinancing later, you can eliminate some of the double expenses associated with two transactions.
-Any time you obtain a new reverse mortgage though (to refinance a property you already own or to purchase a new one), there will be a substantial equity position required in the home.
-Whether that equity position is the result of years of appreciation or a large initial down payment, because you never have to make a payment and your balance rises over time, you never start your loan with 100% loan to value or close to it.
+Any time you obtain a new reverse mortgage, though (to refinance a property you already own or to purchase a new one), there will be a substantial equity position required in the home.
+Whether that equity position is the result of years of appreciation or a large initial down payment, because you never have to make a payment and your balance rises over time, you never start your loan with 100% loan-to-value or close to it.

-I would encourage you to visit our website and you can see for yourself what that requirement would be for your circumstances.
-Our reverse mortgage calculator does not require you to put in your personal information like social security number, etc., but it will give you real-time information based on your age and the closing costs associated with the zip code for the area where you want to buy.
-Different states and sometimes even counties have different closing costs and the calculator will give you accurate costs for the area you have chosen to purchase.
-At least this way you will know with no hassle or obligation if a purchase reverse mortgage is right for you.
+I would encourage you to visit our website to see for yourself what that requirement would be in your circumstances.
+Our reverse mortgage purchase calculator does not require you to enter personal information, such as your Social Security number, but it will provide real-time information based on your age and the closing costs associated with the zip code of the area where you want to buy.
+Different states and sometimes even counties have varying closing costs, and the calculator will give you accurate costs for the area you have chosen to purchase in.
+At least this way, you will know, with no hassle or obligation, whether a reverse mortgage purchase is right for you.

 Hello Hydrick,